 File No: GR.27

-Responsible Executive Officer: Director Development Services

 Reporting Author: Manager Regulatory Services

-Date of Report: 2 May 2016

-Disclosure of Interest: Nil

-Attachment(s) Nil

 To provide Council with the Building Statistics for the period specified.

 A steady stream of applications were received in April, including fit-out applications for the Karratha Quarter.
 The lack of major project applications is reflected in the value of works for the period.
 This trend is likely to continue in the coming months, with only residential alterations and additions and minor commercial works likely.